 Display and read pages 30-31.
 Explain that there is no dialogue but where could we add dialogue?

-Year One - Read 'The Princess and the Pea' and use highlighters to identify the dialogue.
+Year One and Two - Read 'The Princess and the Pea' and use highlighters to identify the dialogue.

 Each week we spend approximately an hour working through our mental maths skills, eg rapid recall of bonds and fact families, as well as reviewing some of the less visited areas of Maths - Shape, Area, Factors and Estimation (SAFE).
 If your child is on SAFE Maths we will have emailed you the sheets via Purple Mash.
 However, the following links are all excellent at reviewing those skills we all need to become fluent, confident mathematicians.